-Here is the cover proposal for Deirdre: Enchantment and the School.
+Here is the cover proposal for Blue Rose: Enchantment and the Detective.

 How to begin a novel.
 Number one thought, we need an entertaining idea.
 I usually encapsulate such an idea with a theme statement.
 Since I’m writing a new novel, we need a new theme statement.
 Here is an initial cut.

 For novel 30: Red Sonja, a Soviet spy, infiltrates the X-plane programs at Edwards AFB as a test pilot’s administrative clerk, learns about freedom, and is redeemed.